osmcode/osmcode.github.io/_libosmium_manual/04_running_tests.md

 Libosmium uses the [Catch](https://github.com/philsquared/Catch/) unit testing framework and CTest which is part of the [CMake](http://www.cmake.org/) suite.

-There are two kinds of tests: _unit tests_ and _data tests_.
+There are three kinds of tests: _unit tests_, _data tests_, and _example
+tests_.
 For the details see below.

 Tests should never fail.
 If they do fail in your environment, please report this as a bug.
 Some tests will be disabled on some platforms if they are